zapbampow/bggStats/remix/README.md

 -

 # Todo
+- [ ] Add initial button when selecting option from +.
+Decide how you want to do this.
+Look at UsernamePlays comments for thoughts on options.
+- [ ] Componentize combo box
+- [ ] Add filter button when selecting 'how many', 'games', 'of' and use the combo box.
+This should provide a pattern for adding any other combo box
+- [ ] Componentize multiselect box, multiselect combo, date selector,
-- [ ] Componentize dropdown button and list for reuse
+- [x] Componentize dropdown button and list for reuse
 - [x] Add play filtering context basically just for the filtering object.
 Update the object with each selection
 - [ ] Handle errors on username/plays
 - [ ] Add meta to pages